 Inject Adjectives for Specificity:

 Take the topic of "small business marketing" and inject it with an adjective, transforming it into "nontraditional small business marketing."
 This slight alteration instantly attracts a distinct audience seeking unconventional strategies.

 Over time, as you gain insights into your audience's preferences and your own passions, you can expand or refine your focus.
 Many podcasts gradually evolve during their initial year as they experiment with content and engage with their followers.

 Now that you’ve found your niche, how do you develop it?
 It’s important to keep in mind that niche development is an ongoing process and it’s alright (and normal) to do some readjusting once your show launches.

 Like you did when you were finding your niche, you need to continue to do competitive research.
 What do the other shows in your niche do well, and where do you see room for improvement?
 This will help inform the decisions you make when creating your own content.

 Quick Tip: It’s not always about competition.
 Other creators in your area can also be assets.
 Being a guest on shows and inviting other hosts onto yours is a great way to gain authority in the space.

-Keyword research is a great tool to employ when developing a niche.
 There’s great software out there that will show you how popular a keyword is.
 Some of our favorites include:

 If a keyword is saturated, research similar niche-specific keywords that are not as popular so that you can use them in your content to stand out.